 Develop nature tourism activities, focusing not only on knowledge about and enjoyment of nature, but also on disseminating and creating awareness on the natural values of our environment, while contributing to their conservation.

 Meet our tour leaders

 Pere is a Mallorcan biologist and holds a MSc in Conservation.
-For more than 25 years he has worked on biodiversity conservation and protected areas in the Balearics (Albufera Natural Park, Cabrera National Park, Albufereta Nature Reserve) and at international level.
-In the last few years he is developing a new professional field as a complement to his activity as environmental consultant.
-He has created MALLORCA NATURAL TOURS, a new venture on an island where tourism and nature can and must complement each other, despite until now it has not always been like that.
+Since the late 80s he works in biodiversity conservation and protected areas in the Balearics (Albufera Natural Park, Cabrera National Park, Albufereta Nature Reserve) and at international level.
+Some years ago he developed a new professional field as a complement to his activity as an environmental consultant and founded Mallorca Nature Tours (formerly Mallorca Natural Tours); an ecotourism venture on an island where tourism and nature can and should complement each other, although until now it has not always been the case.

 Miguel is a biologist with a Scottish family background that works and lives in the Mediterranean.
 He started studying prehuman fossil faunas of the Balearic Islands, describing new species for science like an extinct endemic rail from the Island of Ibiza.
 The extinction of this rail is related with the arrival of man and the introduction of invasive predators.
 Instead of adding more species to the list Mediterranean extinctions, Miguel’s new objective is preventing new extinctions.
 He has been working actively during the last 30 years in the conservation of the Critically Endangered Balearic Shearwater.

 Debe estar conectado para enviar un comentario.